wdporter/i-am-that-vuepress/40-only-the-self-is-real/readme.md

 **M:**&ensp;The master is in consciousness, not beyond it.
 In terms of consciousness the Supreme is both creation and dissolution, concretion and abstraction, the focal and the universal.
 It is also neither.
 Words do not reach there, nor mind.

-**Q:**&ensp;The <span class=tooltip>jnani<span class=tooltiptext>The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.</span></span> seems to be a very lonely being, all by himself.
+**Q:**&ensp;The *jnani* seems to be a very lonely being, all by himself.

 **M:**&ensp;He is alone, but he is all.
 He is not even a being.
 He is the beingness of all beings.
 Not even that.
 No words apply.
 He is what he is, the ground from which all grows.

 **Q:**&ensp;Are you not afraid to die?

-**M:**&ensp;I shall tell you how my <span class=tooltip>Guru<span class=tooltiptext>Spiritual teacher, preceptor.</span></span>’s <span class=tooltip>Guru<span class=tooltiptext>Spiritual teacher, preceptor.</span></span> died.
+**M:**&ensp;I shall tell you how my <span class=tooltip>Guru<span class=tooltiptext>Spiritual teacher, preceptor.</span></span>’s *Guru* died.
 After announcing that his end was nearing, he stopped eating, without changing the routine of his daily life.
 On the eleventh day, at prayer time he was singing and clapping vigorously and suddenly died!
 Just like that, between two movements, like a blown out candle.
 Everybody dies as he lives.
 I am not afraid of death, because I am not afraid of life.
 I live a happy life and shall die a happy death.
 Misery is to be born, not to die.
 All depends how you look at it.

 **Q:**&ensp;There can be no evidence of your state.
 All I know about it is what you say.
 All I see is a very interesting old man.